willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ---
-title: Integrate your workforce management system with Shifts using a custom connector
+title: Create a connector to sync your workforce management system with Shifts in Microsoft Teams
 author: lana-chin
 ms.author: v-chinlana
 manager: jtremper